SamkelisiweKhanyile/Digital-Portfolio-S.SKhanyile/README.md

   **Introduction**

-Welcome to my Work Readiness Training Digital Portfolio.
-This portfolio highlights my personal and professional development through structured evidence and critical reflections using the STAR technique.
-Each section covers a major skill-building component such as career counselling, skills discovery, personality awareness, CV creation, and formal submission.
-The process taught me how to evaluate my strengths, identify growth areas, and align myself with the expectations of the IT industry.
-I’ve demonstrated not only technical ability, but also self-awareness, planning, and communication skills.
-This portfolio is a summary of who I am becoming as a professional: a dedicated, reflective, and industry-ready software developer.
-All content is based on authentic experiences, and the evidence provided is clear, organized, and explained.
+Welcome to my Digital Portfolio for Work Readiness Training.
+This collection showcases my journey of personal and professional growth through structured evidence and insightful reflections, following the STAR technique.
+Each section highlights key areas of skill-building, including career guidance, skills exploration, self-awareness, CV development, and formal submissions.
+Through this process, I've learned to assess my strengths, recognize areas for improvement, and align myself with industry expectations in IT.
+I have demonstrated not only technical expertise but also strong self-awareness, strategic planning, and effective communication.
+This portfolio encapsulates my evolution into a dedicated, reflective, and industry-ready software developer, built on authentic experiences with well-organized and clearly explained evidence.
 ---